ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ```
 Option | Explanation
 :---: | :---:
-Extra currency | This is a native implementation of existing tokens.
-Not currently in use.
+Extra currency | This is a native implementation of existing tokens and is not currently in use.
-IHR fee | As mentioned, the IHR is not currently in use, so it is always zero.
-However, you can read about it in [tblkch.pdf](https://ton.org/tblkch.pdf) (3.1.8).
+IHR fee | As mentioned, the IHR is not currently in use, so this fee is always zero.
+More can be read about this in the [tblkch.pdf](https://ton.org/tblkch.pdf) (3.1.8).
-Forwarding fee | Fee for forwarding message.
-You can read about it in [tblkch.pdf](https://ton.org/tblkch.pdf) (3.1.8).
+Forwarding fee | A forwarding message fee.
+More can be read about this in the [fees documentation](/develop/howto/fees-low-level#transactions-and-phases).
 Logical time of creation | The time used to create the correct transaction queue.
 UNIX tome of creation | The time the transaction was created in UNIX.
 State Init | Code and source data for deploying a smart contract.
-Next, in the tutorial, this will be considered.
 If the bit is set to `0`, it means that we do not have a State Init.
-But if it is set to `1`, then there you need to write another bit, which will indicate whether the State Init is stored in **the same cell** (0) or written **as a reference** (1).
+But if it is set to `1`, then another bit needs to be written which indicates whether the State Init is stored in the same cell (0) or written as a reference (1).
-Message body | This bit is responsible for how we store the message body.
-Sometimes the message body can be large and not fit into the message itself, so it should be stored as a **reference** and set the bit to `1` to show that you should expect the body as a reference.
+Message body | This part defines how the message body is stored.
+At times the message body is too large to fit into the message itself.
+In this case, it should be stored as a **reference** whereby the bit is set to `1` to show that the body is used as a reference.
 If the bit is `0`, the body is in the same cell as the message.

-All these values (including src), **excluding the State Init and Message Body bits**, are rewritten by validators.
+The values outlined above (including src) excluding the State Init and the Message Body bits, are rewritten by validators.

 :::note
-If the number fits in fewer bits than we specified, then the missing zeros are added to the left.
-For example, 0x18 fits in 5 bits -> `11000`.
-But since we specified 6 bits, it will become `011000`.
+If the number value fits within fewer bits than is specified, then the missing zeros are added to the left side of the value.
+For example, if 0x18 fits within 5 bits -> `11000`.
+However, since 6 bits were specified, the end result becomes `011000`.
 :::

-We can now start preparing our transaction, which will be sent to our wallet v3.
-First, let’s say user wants to send 0.5 TON to themeself with the text "**Hello, TON!**" ([How to send message with a comment](/develop/func/cookbook#how-to-send-a-simple-message)).
+Next, we’ll begin preparing a transaction, which will be sent Toncoins to another wallet v3.
+First, let’s say a user wants to send 0.5 TON to themselves with the text "**Hello, TON!**", refer to this section of our documentation to learn ([How to send message with a comment](/develop/func/cookbook#how-to-send-a-simple-message)).

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">